Ptujec/LaunchBar/Transcripts/README.md

 *[→ See a list of all my actions here.](https://ptujec.github.io/launchbar)*

 This action allows you to download transcriptions from YouTube videos.
-You can pass a URL to the action, or simply press <kbd>enter</kbd> to let the action retrieve the URL from your browser.
+You can pass a URL to the action, or simply press `enter` to let the action retrieve the URL from your browser.

 Then choose the desired transcription from the list of languages.